MichalMoudry/microservice-reference-framework/README.md

     - Extending functionality of the system
     - Mapping of microservice characteristics
 8. Summary
+    - Advanced topics
+9. Used literature and sources

 ## Connected repositories
 This section contains a list of repositories that are connected to this main one.